Battle of Tobruk (1911): Battle

 Meanwhile, Sheik Muberra and his force, consisting of a thousand soldiers, attacked the Italian reinforcements who were to support the Italians on Nadura Hill.
 Sheik Muberra, however, was shot and killed along with ten Tripolitanian volunteers.
 After five hours of fighting, the Italians were forced to retreat to Tobruk.

 Aftermath

-This battle was a secondary but important step in hindering the Italian advance into the interior at Tobruk in December 1911.
-The Italians later reinforced all of their beachhead enclaves in Tripolitania in January 1912 and continued their occupation of Tobruk until the war ended in October 1912.
+Tobruk remained in Italian hands but the battle, although a secondary engagement, hindered the Italian advance into the interior beyond Tobruk in December 1911.
+The Italians later reinforced all of their beachhead enclaves in Tripolitania and Cyrenaica in January 1912.